Carpathian Mountains: Ecology

 The ecology of the Carpathians varies with altitude, ranging from lowland forests to alpine meadows.
 Foothill forests are primarily of broadleaf deciduous trees, including oak, hornbeam, and linden.
 European beech is characteristic of the montane forest zone.
 Higher-elevation subalpine forests are characterized by Norway spruce (Picea abies).
 Krummholz and alpine meadows occur above the treeline.

 Wildlife in the Carpathians includes Eurasian brown bear (Ursus arctos arctos), Eurasian wolf (Canis lupus lupus), Eurasian lynx (Lynx lynx), European wildcat (Felis silvestris), Tatra chamois (Rupicapra rupicapra tatrica), European bison (Bison bonasus), and golden eagle (Aquila chrysaetos).

 Divisions of the Carpathians

 A map of the main divisions of the Carpathians.

 In geopolitical terms, Carpathian Mountains are often grouped and labeled according to national or regional borders, but such division has turned out to be relative, since it was, and still is dependent on frequent historical, political and administrative changes of national or regional borders.
-According to modern geopolitical division, Carpathians can be grouped as: Serbian, Romanian, Ukrainian, Polish, Slovakian, Czech and Austrian.
+According to modern geopolitical division, Carpathians can be grouped as: Serbian, Romanian, Ukrainian, Polish, Slovak, Czech and Austrian.
 Within each nation, specific classifications of the Carpathians have been developing, often reflecting local traditions, and thus creating terminological diversity, that produces various challenges in the fields of comparative classification and international systematization.